ECMO | Extracorporeal Membrane Oxygenation | ECLS

 - Prepare a syllabus for the conference

-- Coordinate ELSO-sponsored or managed multicenter trials, regarding data collection, study evaluation, and reporting
+- Coordinate ELSO-sponsored or managed multicenter trials, regarding data collection, study evaluation,

-- Coordinate applications for grants and/or projects on behalf of ELSO and its centers participating in cooperative studies
+- Coordinate applications for grants and/or projects on behalf of ELSO and its centers participating in

 - Liaison for Research requests from non-ELSO organizations for cooperative studies utilizing ELSO data